Kong/kongponents/docs/guide/contributing.md

 ### Enforcing Commit Format

 [Lefthook](https://github.com/evilmartians/lefthook) is used to manage Git Hooks within the repo.
+See see the current `/lefthook.yml` here:

+<<< @/../lefthook.yml{yaml}

-A `commit-msg` hook is automatically setup that enforces commit message stands with `commitlint`, see `lefthook.yml`.
+A `commit-msg` hook is automatically setup that enforces commit message stands with `commitlint`.

+A `pre-push` hook is configured to run ESLint before pushing your changes to the remote repository.

 ## Recommended IDE Setup